Top 63 Shiva Tattoo Design Ideas – [2022 Inspiration Guide]

-Some Shiva tattoos showcase the god looking very much like…well, a goddess.
-This is sometimes surprising, but very common to those familiar with the Hindu faith.
-Shiva and his consort or wife, Parvati, are often depicted as one body – one half male, the other female.
-In other depictions, the god is shown as one person but with features that – at least to western eyes – appear quite female.
+Some Lord Shiva tattoos showcase the god looking very much like…well, a goddess.
+This is sometimes surprising but very common to those familiar with the Hindu mythology.
+Shiva and his consort or wife, Parvati, are often depicted as one body – one-half male, one-half female.
+In other depictions, the god is shown as one person but with features that – at least to western eyes – appear quite feminine.

-These depictions are extremely faithful to the original Hindu texts, in which the different between male and female was not always obvious.
+These depictions are extremely faithful to the original Hindu texts, in which the difference between male and female was not always obvious.
 Shiva tattoos featuring “pretty” or “beautiful” facial features, therefore, are quite faithful to Indian artwork and Hinduism, and may or may not represent Shiva and Parvati as one.
-Remember that gender does not affect attitude – a peaceful or angry Lord Shiva tattoo can have masculine or feminine features.
+Remember that gender does not affect attitude; a peaceful or angry Shiva tattoo can have masculine or feminine features.

 5. Shiva Tattoos with Ganga

-Find a tattooist skilled enough to make Ganga look like herself, instead of a bundled lump.
+Find a tattoo artist skilled enough to make Ganga look like herself, instead of a bundled lump.
 Those skilled in fine detail and even portraiture will be able to work enough detail into the relatively small figure of Ganga.

 6. Shiva Tattoos with Trishula Spear

-Shiva is often depicted with his signature spear; a trident called the Trishula.
-This spear is hugely significant and represents Shiva’s mastery over the three states of waking, sleeping and dreaming, as well as the past, present and future.
-Legend tells us that Shiva used his trishula to accidentally sever the head of his wife Parvati’s son, Ganesh – he later replaced it with the head of an elephant.
+Shiva is often depicted with his signature spear, a trident called the trishula or trishul.
+This spear is hugely significant and represents Shiva’s mastery over the three states of waking, sleeping, and dreaming, as well as the past, present, and future.
+Legend tells us that Shiva, using his trishula, accidentally severed the head of his wife Parvati’s son, Lord Ganesha.
+He later replaced it with the head of an elephant.

 The trishula represents a great deal of power, and trishula tattoos are bold statements about the power you aspire to have or have already gained.
 For a Shiva tattoo small enough to fit on a smaller body part, a single trishula is a subtle option.

 Shiva tattoos can mean different things to different people.
-Saivites are members of a branch of Hinduism which regards Shiva as their main deity, instead of part of a deity triad – along with Brahma and Vishnu – in more traditional Hinduism.
+Saivites are members of a branch of Hinduism that regards Shiva as their main deity, instead of part of the Hindu trinity – along with Brahma and Vishnu – in more traditional Hinduism.
 Within this triad, Shiva is often called the Destroyer – meaning he destroys the negative aspects within us, allowing positive change to occur.
-This destruction of leads to him being depicted as angry or full of rage.
+This destruction leads to him being depicted as angry or full of rage.
 He’s also believed to have created himself out of nothingness.